a1865818/Universe/README.md

 To run the web app locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/UAdelaide/23S1_WDC_UG063_Red_Devils`
+1. Clone the repository: `git clone https://github.com/a1865818/Universe.git`
 2. Install the required dependencies: `npm install`
 3. Turn on the database: `service mysql start`
 4. Load the database config and data: `mysql < db.sql`
 5. Run the app: `npm start`
 6. Access the app in your web browser at `http://localhost:8080`

 <b> Warning: nodemailer might not work because the tokens will be expired for security reason.
-If you want to try that feature, please contact me via this email `quangnguyentechno@gmail.com` so i can give you new tokens.
+If you want to try that feature, please contact me via this email `minhnt10122003@gmail.com` so i can give you new tokens.
 Cheers! </b>

 ## Technologies Used

-- Frontend: HTML, CSS, JavaScript
+- Frontend: HTML, CSS, JavaScript, Vue.js
-- Backend: Node.js, Express.js, Vue.js, AJAX
+- Backend: Node.js, Express.js, AJAX
 - Database: MySQL
 - Authentication: JSON Web Tokens (JWT), OAuth2, bcrypt
 - Email Notifications: nodemailer